CelliesProjects/aquacontrol32-pio/README.md

 The important urls are:

+- `/`
-- `/`<br>Current channel levels and temperature are shown.<br>Click on a level bar to go to the:
+Current channel levels and temperature are shown.
+Click on a level bar to go to the `/editor`.
+- `/editor`
-- `/editor`<br>Edit channel timers and save these timers to an SD card.
+Edit channel timers and save these timers to an SD card.
+- `/moonsetup`
-- `/moonsetup`<br>Setup full moon levels for the moon simulator.
+Setup full moon levels for the moon simulator.
+- `/fileupload`
-- `/fileupload`<br>Upload files to the controller.<br>
+Upload files to the controller.
 Uploaded files named `default.aqu` or `default.mnl` will be parsed and if valid light/moon settings are found, these will be applied.